danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

     ALTER TABLE hackernews ADD COLUMN comment_length UInt64 MATERIALIZED length(text)
     ```

-2. Note that this command returns immediately, because it simply adds a new column named **comment_length** to the schema.
-The actual computation has not occurred yet.
+2. Note that this command returns immediately because it is an asynchronous operation.
+The new **comment_length** column is being populated in the background, but it runs quickly on our particular dataset.

-3. Run the following command to materialize the **comment_length** column, which means the length of **text** will be computed for all rows in **hackernews**:
+3. Run the following query to view the new column:
     ```sql
-    ALTER TABLE hackernews MATERIALIZE COLUMN comment_length
-    ```

-4. Let's verify it worked:
-    ```sql
-    select text, comment_length from hackernews limit 10
+    select text, comment_length from hackernews limit 50
     ```

     You should see the **text** column along with a **comment_length** column containing the number of characters in **text**.